NorthernWidget/ALog/README.md

+# Deprecation / update notice

+The lovely ALog has a dear place in our hearts, but time flows by.

+For our modern supported data loggers, see:
+* [Project Margay](https://github.com/NorthernWidget-Skunkworks/Project-Margay): Small form factor ALog-like data logger, optimized for digital communications
+* [Project Resnik](https://github.com/NorthernWidget-Skunkworks/Project-Resnik): Data logger for large installations, solar power, and telemetry

 # ALog

 The **ALog** library is a toolkit for open-source data logging designed for the Arduino-based ALog ([http://northernwidget.com/alog/](http://northernwidget.com/alog/)), but that will also work with any standard Arduino-Uno or -Mega-based system that is outfitted with a SD card and a DS3231 real-time clock.